-The HVAC icon on the KIB 10.1" Central Monitor Capacitive Touch Panel displays the controls for the rooftop air conditioners, furnace or Oasis heating system, and provides access to the HVAC settings for the entire coach.
+The HVAC icon on the 2026 KIB 10.1" and 5" Capacitive Touch LCD with Standard User Interface displays the controls for the rooftop air conditioners, furnace or Oasis heating system, and provides access to the HVAC settings for the entire coach.
+The same screens will also appear on the KIB Connected Solutions app once installed on a mobile device.